slawekjel/roche-task/README.md

 ### Description

-Description of the task is provided in provided PDF file.
+Description of the task is provided in assignment PDF file.

 ### Tech Stack